-In case of mixed sex, each school is expected to try and enroll 50% of each sex (male and female) so as to gradually be able to curb the gender disparity in the country’s education system.
+In the case of mixed-sex, each school is expected to try and enroll 50% of each sex (male and female) so as to gradually be able to curb the gender disparity in the country’s education system.

 The number of male students usually overshadows that of females at almost every level of Uganda’s education system, a situation which the government is striving to reverse.